Internet-of-People/titania-os/doc/dapp-glossary.md

   }
   ```

+Let us break down the above json in the following sections.

-## Sections
+## Dapp Manifest Glossary

-### Id
+### Id*

 The unique id for a the service.
 The name needs to be unique across the whole of titania.

 App names are written in all lower case to avoid conflict with the names of classes or interfaces.

-Companies use their reversed Internet domain name to begin their app names—for example, com.example.myapp for a app named myapp created by a programmer at example.com.
+Top-down naming system is used.
+As companies use their reversed Internet domain name to begin their app names—for example, com.example.myapp for a app named myapp created by a programmer at example.com.

 ```
 "id": "org.navcoin.wallet",
 ```

-## Image
+## Image*

 The images must be available on a publically accessible docker registry like [docker-hub](https://hub.docker.com).